Kindergarten read aloud chapter books

 chapter book

-read-aloud kindergarden and up
+read-aloud kindergarten and up

 Pee-Wee, a pet guinea pig, is abandoned by his (human) family to live in Central Park.
 He befriends a squirrel named Lexi.
 Pee-Wee is a special guinea pig: he taught himself to read English.
 The story is a little on the slow side, but that makes it all the better for bedtime.